Component Options

 Many mainstream processors will include a stock air cooler.
 The higher end processors do not.

-available.
+dozens of options available.
 RGB/ARGB is also a consideration and will add to your cost.
-Just be sure that the cooler will fit
+Just be

-inside your case!
+sure that the cooler will fit inside your case!

 - Air Cooler / Fan Tower (Lower cost / more reliable / longest life)